 2. Check you’re on the path

-The path of the total solar eclipse will be around 70 miles wide, and this means nearly 15 million Americans should be able to see the full totality.
+The path of the total solar eclipse will be around 70 miles wide, so you have to be in this zone or you will miss out.

-If you live outside of this zone, you can choose to travel to the path zone, although you’ll still be able to get photos of a partial eclipse throughout the rest of the country.
+If you live outside of this path, you can choose to travel to the path zone, although you’ll still be able to get photos of a partial eclipse if you are in a neighboring area of Chile, Argenentina or Uruguay.

 3. Remember that you’ll have to be quick